shamasun/WSL-101/README.md

         ```
         sudo service docker start
         ```
-- On the original WSL2 window
-    - run the code below to notice that nothing is running as expected
+- On the original WSL2 window, run the code below to notice that nothing is running as expected
     ```
     sudo docker ps
     ```
 - Now run a benchmark test by running the code below.
 You should get the benchmark result printed on screen
     ```
     sudo docker run --gpus all nvcr.io/nvidia/k8s/cuda-sample:nbody nbody -gpu -benchmark